ember-learn/guides-source/guides/release/tutorial/07-reusable-components.md

   </div>
 </div>

-After saving the changes to our configuration file, we will need to restart our development and test servers to pick up these file changes.
+After saving the changes to our configuration file, we will need to restart our development server to pick up these file changes.
 Unlike the files we have edited so far, `config/environment.js` is not automatically reloaded.

 <!-- TODO: https://github.com/ember-cli/ember-cli/issues/8782 -->

-You can stop the server by finding the window where `ember server` is running, then type Ctrl-C into the terminal.
+You can stop the server by finding the terminal window where `ember server` is running, then type `Ctrl + C`.
 That is, typing the "C" key on your keyboard _while_ holding down the "Ctrl" key at the same time.
 Once it has stopped, you can start it back up again with the same `ember server` command.

 ```shell
 $ ember server

-Commit: Merge ember-learn/super-rentals-tutorial#58
-Fix various content bugs

----